dancer1325/ethereum-org-website/public/content/developers/docs/data-structures-and-encoding/patricia-merkle-trie/index.md

 ## Tries in Ethereum {#tries-in-ethereum}

+* | Ethereum's execution layer,
-All of the merkle tries in Ethereum's execution layer use a Merkle Patricia Trie.
+  * ALL merkle tries use a Merkle Patricia Trie

+* | block header,
-From a block header there are 3 roots from 3 of these tries.
+  * there are 3 roots / come -- from -- 3 DIFFERENT tries

-1.  stateRoot
+    1.  `stateRoot`
-2.  transactionsRoot
+    2.  `transactionsRoot`
-3.  receiptsRoot
+    3.  `receiptsRoot`

 ### State Trie {#state-trie}

-There is one global state trie, and it is updated every time a client processes a block.
-In it, a `path` is always: `keccak256(ethereumAddress)` and a `value` is always: `rlp(ethereumAccount)`.
-More specifically an ethereum `account` is a 4 item array of `[nonce,balance,storageRoot,codeHash]`.
-At this point, it's worth noting that this `storageRoot` is the root of another patricia trie:
+* 1! global state trie
+  * | client processes a block, it's updated
+  * `path` = `keccak256(ethereumAddress)`
+  * `value` = `rlp(ethereumAccount)`
+    * `ethereumAccount` = `[nonce,balance,storageRoot,codeHash]`
+      * `storageRoot` == ANOTHER patricia trie's root

 ### Storage Trie {#storage-trie}

-Storage trie is where _all_ contract data lives.
-There is a separate storage trie for each account.
-To retrieve values at specific storage positions at a given address the storage address, integer position of the stored data in the storage, and the block ID are required.
-These can then be passed as arguments to the `eth_getStorageAt` defined in the JSON-RPC API, e.g. to retrieve the data in storage slot 0 for address `0x295a70b2de5e3953354a6a8344e616ed314d7251`:
+Storage trie is where _all_ contract data lives
+* There is a separate storage trie for each account
+* To retrieve values at specific storage positions at a given address the storage address, integer position of the stored data in the storage, and the block ID are required
+* These can then be passed as arguments to the `eth_getStorageAt` defined in the JSON-RPC API, e.g. to retrieve the data in storage slot 0 for address `0x295a70b2de5e3953354a6a8344e616ed314d7251`:

 ```
 curl -X POST --data '{"jsonrpc":"2.0", "method": "eth_getStorageAt", "params": ["0x295a70b2de5e3953354a6a8344e616ed314d7251", "0x0", "latest"], "id": 1}' localhost:8545